-Where a groundwater risk is highlighted, our flood data partners at JBA can then undertake a more forensic Flood Review.
+Where a groundwater risk is highlighted, our flood data partners at Ashfield Solutions Group can then undertake a more forensic Flood Appraisal.
 This is more bespoke approach to reveal more about the individual groundwater flood characteristics for your client.

 They can also provide on–site assessments to identify flow paths, flood mechanisms and local ground conditions that may impact flooding.
 The results provide initial opportunities for property level resilience measures that may benefit the property.

 Understanding groundwater risk is important as many insurance policies exclude groundwater as “local flooding”.

 If more detailed evidence can be provided on its proximity, extent and likelihood, this will enable your client to be able to engage with insurers to perhaps look at additional premiums to cover the risk.